 A Unique Enrichment Program for Kids

 We believe that sports, specifically the game of golf, provide a platform to encourage core values and healthy choices.
-What makes The First Tee effective in building positive character traits in young people is The First Tee Life Skills Experience ™, a curriculum developed by experts in the field of positive youth development and delivered by trained coaches.
-The First Tee Life Skills Experience is one of the unique features that differentiates The First Tee from other youth enrichment and youth golf programs.
+What makes First Tee effective in building positive character traits in young people is the First Tee Life Skills Experience ™, a curriculum developed by experts in the field of positive youth development and delivered by trained coaches.
+The First Tee Life Skills Experience is one of the unique features that differentiate First Tee from other youth enrichment and youth golf programs.

 Golf is unique from other sports in that players regularly call penalties on themselves and report their own score

 Golf is a game of etiquette and composure.
 Players are responsible for their actions and personal conduct on the golf course, even at times when others may not be looking

 Players must know and abide by the rules of golf and be able to conduct themselves in a kind and respectful manner towards others, even in a competitive game.

 In golf, it is important to show respect for oneself, playing partners, fellow competitors, the golf course, and for the honor and tradition of the game

 Confidence plays a key role in the level of play that one achieves.
 Players can increase confidence in their ability by being positive and focusing on something they are doing well regardless of the outcome.

 Players are responsible for their actions on the golf course.
 It is up to them to keep score, repair divots, rake bunkers, repair ball marks on the green, and keep up with the pace of play.